We are in a battle ground of ideas and we are in a war over narrative power.

 Raven was most recently the AD fellow on Disclosure, a documentary on the evolution of trans lives as depicted in popular media.
 There they fine-tuned the speed of producing call sheets and learned what goes into the documentary side of AD work.

 Through their connections at Santa Fe University, Raven snagged a volunteer position at the Sundance Directors’ Lab during the summer of 2017 where they were assistant to the production supervisor.
 They worked as a juicer and grip during most of their time at the lab, with some substitute script supervising.
 It was a fantastic networking opportunity and familial environment they hope to experience in the rest of their career.

 On the production side, Raven has been fine tuning their directing in both documentary and narrative forms over the course of the previous year with pieces exploring gender and sexuality.
-Raven has continued to serve in the 1st AD role — one that is appealing more and more as a career choice — along with expanding into untouched areas such as 1st assistant camera.
+Raven has continued to serve in a 1st AD role — one that is appealing more and more as a career choice — along with continuing producing and directing.

+Raven Two Feathers was a 2014 graduate of Ballard High School.
 At Ballard, Raven was president of the Future Filmmakers Club, and producer of Just Plane Lucky in the 2014 NFFTY 48-hour Film-Off, which placed second overall.
-Raven has used her experiences of moving around the U.S. from the age of five to give her a fresh perspective of the world with the goal to tell stories that aren’t normally heard — stories about “the diversity that life has to offer.”
-In 2013 Raven, along with teens around the country, participated in the SuperFly Filmmaking Experience workshop where she told the story of the Suquamish Tribe in the Kitsap Peninsula.
-The film, Live to Remember, which she produced with other participants, screened at the Seattle International Film Festival and was added to the collection at Smithsonian’s National Museum of the American Indian.
+Raven has used their experiences of moving around the U.S. from the age of five to give them a fresh perspective of the world with the goal to tell stories that aren’t normally heard — stories about “the diversity that life has to offer.”
+In 2013 Raven, along with teens from around the country, participated in the SuperFly Filmmaking Experience workshop where they told the story of the Suquamish Tribe in the Kitsap Peninsula.
+The film, Live to Remember, which they produced with other participants, screened at the Seattle International Film Festival and was added to the collection at Smithsonian’s National Museum of the American Indian.